Privacy Policy

 Deleting your leaderboard account in-app.
 You can delete your leaderboard account and associated server-side data directly from within the app at Settings → Delete Leaderboard Account, without needing to contact us.

-You can manage camera and notification permissions at any time through your device's operating system settings.
-Revoking camera access disables push-up detection; revoking notifications disables alarm alerts.
+You can manage camera, microphone, motion, speech-recognition, and notification permissions at any time through your device's operating system settings.
+Revoking camera access disables push-up detection and photo missions; revoking microphone or speech access disables voice missions and custom-sound recording; revoking notifications disables alarm alerts.
+You can also turn off app-blocking and revoke Screen Time / Family Controls access in your device settings.

 Advertising Identifier & Tracking (iOS)